Bug report #12973

 It's not a huge issue, but for people who like to keep the layer panel a small as possible, the extra space taken by the legend symbol's extra width is unfortunate.

-#2 Updated by Johannes Kroeger almost 3 years ago
+#2 Updated by Johannes Kroeger about 3 years ago

 - File layers.png added